dratx/sivara.health/content/articles/tired-of-nhs-waits-a-2025-guide-to-skipping-the-uk-knee-replacement-waiting-list-with-surgery-in-thailand.md

 *Choosing to travel for surgery requires immense trust.
 We built Sivara Health to earn that trust from the very first step.
 Our service was founded by a unique partnership: a UK-trained physician and a Thai co-founder with a PhD in behavioural and medical sciences.
 This blend of expertise is our foundation.*

 *It allows us to offer a "Trusted Expert Companion" model that is deeply reassuring and genuinely empathetic.
-We don’t just book your surgery; we provide medical oversight from a UK perspective while ensuring your entire experience on the ground in Thailand is seamless and caring.
+We don't just book your surgery; we provide medical oversight from a UK perspective while ensuring your entire experience on the ground in Thailand is seamless and caring.
 You can learn more about this in our guide to **safe surgery in Thailand**.*

 ### ***Your Timeline: From UK Consultation to Thai Surgery in Under 8 Weeks***